Types of documents held by The Greater Metropolitan Cemeteries Trust

 Supervising your inspection of documents

 If the charges relating to your request are expected to be more than $50.00, GMCT will notify you of this in writing and you may be required to pay a deposit before work continues.
-You can request that the access charges be waived or reduced.
+You can request that the access charges be waived or reduced and GMCT will consider this when processing your request.

 Request access to documents under the FOI Act